catafest/colab_google/README.md

   catafest_024.ipynb - simple example with selenium package for parsing web;

   catafest_025.ipynb - test and get info from GPU on colab online tool;

+  catafest_027.ipynb - testing the new Torch-TensorRT on google colab;